Hormone Harmony Review: Women's Health Miracle?

 Berberine extract may be an effective way to improve insulin and metabolic parameters, at least for women with polycystic ovary syndrome (PCOS), according to a clinical trial published in the Nutrients journal.

 Clearly there are a number of research-backed ingredients in this formulation, and it’s a good thing that the inactive ingredients are safe and non-toxic.
-There are no harmful filler ingredients like artificial flavoring or artificial sweeteners.

 We don’t recommend this product overall because, while it may benefit the health of some women, it’s an illogical approach in our opinion to take a supplement to treat “hormones” generally, without knowing which hormones (if any) require treatment.

-We Tried Hormone Harmony
+We Tested Hormone Harmony

 The product experience was excellent.
 I loved the look and feel of the branding.
 The box and the bottle were both simple and easy to open.